iot-nova/wifi-speaker/README.md

 On windows, you would have to open the Device manager, then click on "Ports (COM and LPT)", then on the corresponding port that you chose in Arduino right before (e.g.: "COM5").
 After that, access to the properties of that port by right clicking on it.
-Finally, click on "Port parameters", then change the "Bits per second" value to the corresponding set value before which is "115200".
+Finally, click on "Port parameters", then change the "Bits per second" value to the corresponding set upload speed value before which is "115200".

 ![Example in french with a screenshot](https://i.imgur.com/xymjNYK.png)